 A better way of asking this question would be how long would you want your load to run.
 By asking this question, you’re able to make specific calculations that can help you determine the ideal size of your battery bank.

 The amount of time that your appliance will operate will also depend on its power consumption that’s usually measured in watts and battery capacity.

 It’s also important to note that inverter inefficiency and improper wiring of the battery during installation can greatly reduce your appliance’s running time, so make sure you are taking expert advice when installing.

 One good way of knowing the watt measurement is by multiplying volts by amps.
 Your battery’s capacity can also be expressed by the number of amps and how many hours your battery will last.
-This is referred to as the Amp-Hour or A.H. capacity.
+This is referred to as the Amp-Hours or A.H. capacity.

 Every 100 watts of a 12-volt inverter system needs around 10 DC amps from its battery.
 Meanwhile, a 24-volt inverter system needs a battery’s 10 DC Amps for every 200 watts.
 These figures are important to remember because these are where your battery’s efficiency depends on.

-You can know how long your power inverter’s battery will last if you estimate the load’s total watts.
+You can know how long your battery will last if you estimate the load’s total watts.
 Also look at an appliance’s input electrical nameplate and add up its total requirement.
 This gives you a hint on how much power your appliance can take.

 However, there are a few loads that aren't constant, which is why it is important for them to get estimations.
 Take for example a refrigerator that's powered by a 750-watt compressor.
 If it runs 1/3 of the time, then it would be running around 250 watts per hour.